ItinerDeveloper/Workspace-Docusign/README.md

 This integration supports multiple simultaneous signers.
 All signer email addresses must be predefined in the workflow through dedicated variables.
 Additionally, the service supports:
 - **Tagging**: The signed document can be tagged using a value from the `digitalSignAttachmentTag` variable.
 - **Custom Email Messages**: Users can specify a message that will appear in the email sent to the signers using the `digitalSignEmailBody` variable.
+- **Anchor Tagging**: The addon supports DocuSign's Anchor Tagging functionality.
+When enabled, DocuSign scans the uploaded document for predefined anchor strings and places signature fields at those locations.
+In this integration, each signer's anchor string is the name of the corresponding workflow variable used to define their full name (e.g., `digitalSignerName1`, `digitalSignerName2`, etc.).
+This ensures that the signature field appears exactly where needed without manual placement.

 The addon supports **Simple (SES)**, **Advanced (AES)**, and **Qualified (QES)** electronic signatures.
 Signature type is defined using the `digitalSignType` variable.
 For AES and QES, the name of the recipient must be provided, othervise the signing envelope cannot be created.
 For more information regarding different types of digital signature, visit [Types of Digital Signature: AES, QES, SES, explained](https://www.docusign.com/en-gb/blog/types-digital-signature-aes-qes-ses-explained).